Somebody should tell us at the start of our lives that we are dying then we might live to our limits. – Michael Landon

 Why are certain things a priority and other things are not?

-What can I do re-prioritize my activities in such a way that can help me get back on track?
+What can I do to re-prioritize my activities in such a way that can help me get back on track?

 Finally, as you work on fulfilling your personal legend, you might find that you are lacking something.
-You might have clearly outlined the kind of person you want to become, however this person doesn’t quite seem to be aligned with your life’s purpose.
+You might have clearly outlined the kind of person you want to become, however, this person doesn’t quite seem to be aligned with your life’s purpose.
 And as such, you feel kind of awkward and uncertain.
 In fact, you begin doubting yourself because you no longer believe that you can live up to the personal standards and expectations you set for yourself.
 And it’s at this time that you must clarify whether or not this person you are seeking to become is the right person for you.
 Ask yourself:

 What am I lacking?